Kumkum Bhagya: Critical reception

 Here's celebrating a show that has stood the test of time and crossed the boundaries of language, a big thank you to each and every one of you from all over the world for all the love you have given Kumkum Bhagya, for always keeping it at the top, no matter where it aired, and what language.
 We, as a team, are truly grateful that you let us entertain you for half a decade.

 — Shabir Ahluwalia on the series completing 5 Years.

-The show climbed to Top 5 most-watched shows across all GECs, after only a few weeks of its launch.
-It was touted as the biggest fiction launch of 2014.

 Reruns of Kumkum Bhagya premiered on Zee Anmol from 2017 and received high ratings in the BARC rural chart when Zee Anmol was FTA.
 It began running on the network again from episode 1 from 10 June 2020, due to the return to DD Free Dish.

 The show also managed to strike a chord with West Africans too.
 Actor Kartik Aaryan also watched the show during the lockdown.

+Ratings

+Kumkum Bhagya premiered on 15 April 2014, climbed to Top 5 most-watched shows across all GECs, after only a few weeks of its launch.
+It was touted as the biggest fiction launch of 2014.

+The show topped the TRP chart in week 43 of 2015 with 4.5 points, ahead of Saath Nibhaana Saathiya and Yeh Hai Mohabbatein.
+By week 11 of 2016, it had slipped to second with 3.8 points, behind Naagin.